AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

 And here are the improvements:

 SAM is an undeniable advantage for AMD at the moment.
 The technology’s generic name is resizable BAR, and it’s a built-in standard of PCI Express.
 But it requires everything in the chain between CPU, GPU, and motherboard to work together, and that is where AMD has an advantage.
 The company has made an effort to ensure that all of its recent GPUs and CPUs support the tech out of the box, and it’s ensured that motherboard vendors are doing the same.
-And the reality is that if you want this extra 3-to-12% of performance, you’re better off pairing a Radeon with a Ryzen than trying to get Intel and Nvidia to play together.
+And the reality is that if you want this extra 3%-to-12% of performance, you’re better off pairing a Radeon with a Ryzen than trying to get Intel and Nvidia to play together.
 And that’s before you get into the many benefits of going with a Ryzen CPU in the first place.

 Radeon still isn’t competing with DLSS and RTX ray tracing

-If the computer-graphics fight was still the same one AMD and Nvidia were fighting through most of the 21st century, the 6700 XT would easily hold its own.
+If the computer graphics fight was still the same one AMD and Nvidia were fighting through most of the 21st century, the 6700 XT would easily hold its own.
 But things are not that simple.
 Nvidia’s RTX 3060 Ti and RTX 3070 both outperform the 6700 XT in ray-tracing workloads.
 And Radeons do not have a technology like Nvidia’s deep-learning supersampling (DLSS) AI-upscaling.

 And while you may not yet care about either of those today, you likely will over the next several years.
-Ray tracing is showing up in more games, and it’s something that developers want to implement in their games.
+Ray tracing is showing up in more often, and it’s something that developers want to implement in their games.
 And AMD’s cards are simply slower at rendering this light-simulating feature than what you get from Nvidia.

 Perhaps even more important is a lack of a DLSS competitor.
-DLSS enables GeForce RTX cards to use machine learning to rebuild a 4K image out of a 1080p render in real-time.
+DLSS enables GeForce RTX cards to use machine learning to rebuild a 4K image out of a 1080p render in real time.
 This solves all kinds of problems.
 For one, it makes ray-tracing games playable at 1440p and 4K framerates.
 But DLSS also goes right to the heart of AMD’s pitch for 6700 XT because it enables significantly higher framerates at max settings often in even more affordable video cards.

 The drawback of DLSS is that developers need to implement it.
 So if you play a game that doesn’t have DLSS, then you’re stuck with raw processing power.
 And that is where the 6700 XT shines.